 The Sweet Facts: This no-bake option from Two Sleevers features the classically delicious combination of peanut butter and chocolate using almond flour, vanilla, and chocolate chips for topping.
 There's nothing wrong with that.

 The Sweet Facts: Two Sleevers also whipped up these spiced cookies—which have a 10-minute prep time—using cinnamon, nutmeg, and ginger.
-Agave nectar and softened butter add dimension, too.
+Agave nectar and softened butter add dimension.

 Don't Forget: "These little ones are gluten-free, vegetarian, low-carb, keto, and if you sub the butter with coconut oil, they are also dairy-free and Paleo," she says.
 "So there.
 You now have a good excuse to eat them."

 Don't Forget: "Combine your erythritol and cocoa powder and whisk to remove any clumps," they write.
-"This'll make the consistency of our cake much smoother."
+"That'll make the consistency of our cake much smoother."

 Vanilla Bean Frappuccino